Vagus Nerve and Pain Management: A Neural Pathway to Relief

 Vagal afferents carry sensory information from the body to the nucleus tractus solitarius (NTS) in the brainstem.
 The NTS then activates descending pathways that release endogenous opioids (endorphins, enkephalins) and serotonin in the spinal cord, inhibiting pain signal transmission.

 This system is bidirectional: pain activates the vagus nerve (contributing to nausea and fainting during acute pain), and vagal activation suppresses pain (explaining why deep breathing and relaxation reduce pain perception).
+The same nerve that lets you feel pain also lets you turn it down.

 Vagus Nerve Stimulation for Chronic Pain